 Dogs and handlers are allowed a break between each leg to have a drink and a short rest.
 Dogs are also checked over by vets before and during the test to make sure that they are well enough to continue, that they are not at risk of overheating and to check that the dog hasn’t done itself an injury while running the test.
 Any dog that is deemed unfit to go on to the next leg of the test is disqualified from the event.

-A willingness test is performed by all dogs at the start and end of the trial to make sure that the dogs are still willing to work with the handler.
-It is a simple obedience exercise of a small amount of heel work, a sit and a recall on lead.
+A willingness test is performed by all dogs at the start and end of the trial to make sure that the dogs are still happy to work with the handler.
+This is a simple obedience exercise of a small amount of heel work, a sit and a recall on lead.

 Though some breeds of dog tend to be more suited to the ET than others, all breeds are eligible and with a bit of fitness work, most dogs can complete the test and earn the ET title.

 There is very little equipment needed to run the Endurance Test - if you are going to ride with your dog, obviously you will need a comfortable bike (we recommend a silicone bike seat cushion!) and a helmet, otherwise you will a comfortable pair of shoes for running.
 The test generally involves different surfaces like grass, gravel and paved roads so this is something to take into consideration.
 You will also need a lead (6ft leads are the best length in our opinion), a flat collar, poo bags, a water bowl and if you wish to feed your dog during the breaks, treats.
 We generally also bring something to entice our dogs to drink, like coconut water.